amandabee/workshops/2019/advanced_media_institute/charts.md

 Post a link to your chart at: <https://etherpad.opennews.org/p/maps_and_charts>

-For **extra credit**, look at the notes from the Free Law Project and see if you can find 2016 and 2017 figures.
+For **extra credit**, look at the notes from the Free Law Project and see if you can find 2016 to 2018 figures.
 Pay attention not only to the data, but also to the framing.
 Give your chart a title, think about the labels you do and don't want to include.

+Note: this story is getting a tiny bit dated but it's still a good charting exercise.
+PACER has reacted to this push by exp

 ## Look for data
 Identify a couple of data sources you're interested in working with or examining.
 Use the [guide to finding data](#finding-it) to see if you can sort out a source.
 Ideally, you'll find a data source and pull it into Workbench, but you can start by finding a few sources that are interesting to you and just letting me know where to find them.